-The Doctorate in Education (EdD) is a part-time programme designed to offer high quality research training and career development for professionals employed in a broad range of areas related to education.
+The Doctorate in Education (EdD) is a part-time doctoral programme designed to offer high quality research training and career development for professionals employed in a broad range of areas related to education.
 By providing a detailed understanding of research techniques and enabling students to relate theoretical concepts to their professional field, the programme aims to enable students to critically reflect on their professional contexts as well as explore and understand the research and values that inform practice.

-Read on to see what some of our EdD alumni think about their time at the IoE and what they have been up to since their graduation.
+Read on to see what some of our EdD alumni think about their time at the IoE, and what they have been up to since their graduation.

 Dr. Catherine Foley

-Title of thesis: Girls’ perceptions of mathematics: An interpretive study of girls’ mathematical identities
+Thesis title: Girls’ perceptions of mathematics: An interpretive study of girls’ mathematical identities

 Research focus: My EdD thesis explored girls’ perceptions of mathematics and how they make sense of their mathematical identity, using a mosaic of qualitative methods to gain insight into their positioning as mathematicians.

-Career: I currently work at the University of Reading’s Institute of Education as Programme Direct of our Primary School Direct initial teacher training programme, and aspire to ensure that every beginning teacher in our care enters the profession as a well-informed, empathetic and enthusiastic teacher of mathematics.
+Career since graduation: I currently work at the University of Reading’s Institute of Education as Programme Direct of our Primary School Direct initial teacher training programme, and aspire to ensure that every beginning teacher in our care enters the profession as a well-informed, empathetic and enthusiastic teacher of mathematics.

 Dr. Fiona Curtis